roshanthamalaka/ansible/README.md

 By default playbook stops when task failed.
 To avoid this we can use ignore_errors: yes In this case task file skip even if it fails

+__To Run Playbook__

+When using ansible-core we have to use below command

+ansible-playbook pb.yml

+When using AAP use below

+ansible-navigator rum -m stdout pb.yml

+By default ansible.cfg in the project directory will be taken as the  configuration in some case (In Ubuntu install machine)  it wil not take as it is.
+In that case use below command to specify the ansible.cfg file

+      export ANSIBLE_CONFIG=ansible.cfg